JoyTerence/Gatsby-Blog/content/Neural Style Transfer/index.md

 ![](./2D_Convolution_Animation.gif)

-For every layer a matrix, called as kernal or filter, is applied on to the image as shown above.
-What this filter looks for is entirely random.
+For every layer in the neural network, a matrix called as kernal or filter is applied on to the image as shown above.
+What this kernal looks for is entirely random.
 It could be assumed as a straight line, stroke of a particular color and so on.
 When it gets whatever it is looking for, it puts a bigger number on the corresponding box of the output image.
 Read this again by looking at the animation above.

 And every layer is applied with a number of such filters, so if we feed in a single 10 * 10 image to a layer which applies 5 different filters as above we will get 5 such 10 * 10 output (let's not worry about strides and padding in the kernel for now).
 Again refer the image below to get a fair understanding.

 ![](conv.png)

-The second stage above has 3 rectangles because the input image was operated on by 3 filters as was shown in the animation above.
+The second stage above has 3 rectangles because the input image was operated on by 3 filters as was shown in the earlier animation.

-So now we _kinda_ know what happens to a layer in a (Convolutional) neural network.
-Let's get to the problem of extracting the **style** from the second image.
+So now we _kinda_ know what happens to a layer in a neural network aka Convolutional Neural Network.
+Let's get back to the problem of extracting the **style** from the second image.

 Recollect that neural network sees the 'bigger' picture in the later layers.
 But the style from the image is more related to those minute things like stroke of brush, the simple random patterns.
-So it is now obvious that we should take the input from first few layers of neural network as we want the 'smaller' picture of the image.
-So we now know we need something from earlier layers to get the **style**.
+It is now obvious that we should take the input from first few layers of neural network as we want the 'smaller' picture of the image.
+We need to fetch the information from earlier layers to get the **style**.

-So we now again feed the second image to the VGG19 Neural network and cherry pick the output from the first few layers, like for example the first 3 rectangles from the above image.
-Inspite of understanding that these layers now have the details about minor things of the second image, we need only those details that has been common among all these outputs(or 3 boxes).
-How do we find the common things that is present in these 3 boxes?
+We again feed the second image to the VGG19 Neural network and only pick the output from the first few layers, like for example the first 3 rectangles from the above image.
+However we don't need every information from these 3 layer outputs, we need only things that are common across them.
+But how do we find the common things that is present in these 3 layers?
 Maths comes to the rescue.
-The research paper suggests about using 'Gram matrices' of these 3 boxes.
-(Won't go in detail as to what exactly this is, but it is enough for the scope of this blog to accept that this somehow fetches only the common details present in all the 3 boxes).
+The research paper suggests about using 'Gram matrices' of these 3 layer outputs.
+(Won't go in detail as to what exactly this is, but it is enough for the scope of this blog to accept that this somehow fetches only the common details present in all the 3 layer outputs).
+At the moment, let's accept that after performing this 'gram matrix' operation on the 3 layers, we will get the **style** of the image.

-Now we know what is and how to fetch content from the first image and style from the second image.
+Now we know what is the content from the first image and style from the second image and also how to fetch them.
 But the question still remains how to generate the combined image!!

-From now on, things get pretty straightforward.
+Since you have been with me till here, let me tell you that things get pretty straightforward from here onwards.

-For output image, we make use of a random image initialized with garbage values.
+To generate the output image, we make use of a new random image initialized with garbage values.
 We feed it across the same neural network and extract the **style** from the earlier layers and **content** from later layers.

 And then we compare the difference between the content obtained from this random image to the content obtained from the first image.
 Also, we simulatenously compare the difference between the style obtained from this random image to the style obtained from the second image.